 The West Dayton Youth Taskforce (WDYTF), Racial Justice NOW!
-(RJN!) and the Dignity in Schools Campaign (DSC) are developing a Culturally Relevant Curriculum and Culturally Responsive Schools Toolkit to be completed in 2018.
+(RJN!) and the Dignity in Schools Campaign (DSC) are developing a Culturally Relevant Curriculum and Culturally Responsive Schools Toolkit.

-During our 2017 National Week of Action Against School Pushout from October 21-29, we released a preview of the toolkit which you can download here in PDF.
-We are also adding new links and resources below to continue building out this online toolkit page throughout the Week of Action and beyond.
+During our 2017 National Week of Action Against School Pushout from October 21-29, we released a toolkit which you can download here in PDF.
+We are also adding new links and resources below to continue building out this online toolkit page.

 You can visit this page for ongoing updates to our toolkit outline with links to examples of the resources we are compiling: